casey-huang/casey-huang.github.io/_posts/2015-03-23-Beijing-land-transaction.markdown

 ###What's wrong:

 Dot plot on a map is not a good choice here:
-> - The details of transactions besides geo-location are all left out
+> - The details of transactions besides geo-location are all left out, merely any information
 > - When the dots are overlapped with each other, even density is hard to tell
 > - Impossible to observe trends

 ###First look at the dataset:

 After downloading the [shapefiles](https://www.dropbox.com/s/gc93o1iz7mcu6j9/DT2.rar), I want to use github's support with .geojson files to get a close look of data.
 Here's how I convert it:
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 brew install gdal